 Crack Withdrawal Symptoms: A Timeline

 When you quit using crack cocaine, you will experience crack withdrawal symptoms within a short period of time.
 Within 24 to 72 hours, you may experience intense psychological withdrawal symptoms from crack addiction such as tactile and audio hallucinations.
 With these types of hallucinations, you may feel the sensation of bugs crawling on you or hear sirens or other noises that aren’t in your environment.

-How Long Does it Take to Detox from Crack
+How Long Does it Take to Detox from Crack?

-After this intense initial period of crack detox and within the first week, you will start to feel physically and psychologically stable.
-It is during this period of detoxification where you may feel like you are cured of your addiction.
+After this intense initial period of crack cocaine detox and within the first week, you will start to feel physically and psychologically stable.
+It is during this period of detoxification that you may feel like you are cured of your addiction.
 While you may feel less fatigued and healthier, you are not out of danger.
 Cravings persist and grow more intense.
 During this period, you may feel emotional symptoms such as the following:

 - Increased irritability